 Television series in America have become quite popular over the past decades.
-With many famous television programs and shows being aired, these have gained global popularity.
+With many classic television programs and shows being aired, these have gained global popularity.
 Since TV programs and series were much cheaper to produce as compared to movies, many of them were produced in the 60s and 70s.

 One of the most famous shows of all time in the American television history is Star Trek.
 It was a science fiction television series based on the exploration of space.
 Star Trek series is considered as the most successful television series of all times by many critics due to the franchise being big, having many successful television programs, exhibits, movies, shows, comics, novels, and popular games as well.